ssbc/docs/README.md

 ### Join a Pub

+If you want to connect to your friends across the net, you need to be followed by a Pub server.

 First get an invite-code from a pub owner you know.
 You can find a pub in the [Informal Pub Servers Registry](https://github.com/ssbc/scuttlebot/wiki/Pub-servers).